-Skeptics worry a very low calorie eating plan does not encourage a healthy, balanced diet.
+Skeptics worry eating very low calorie meals for a prolonged period does not encourage a healthy, balanced diet.

 You need to make sure you eat lots of fruit and veg on your ‘feast days’.
 The temptation may be to eat loads of junk food when you’re allowed, but you have to be disciplined and make sure you are giving your body all the vitamins and minerals it needs.